arashnm80/arashnm80.github.io/quotes.md

 > Qui ose gagne.

-> The reason to fight is to get rid of it.

-> How many fights do I have in myself?

-> I'm gonna bruteforce my way to success.

-> I'm gonna work hard on what interests me the most in the most undisciplined, irreverent and original manner possible.

-> When injustice becomes law, rebellion becomes duty.

-> Make every bullet count.

 > It takes 10 years to become an overnight success.

 > Wealth is having assets that earn while I sleep.